Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-It suffices to note that the quantum algorithm can be seen as a sum over classical histories in each of which Alice, given her advanced knowledge (AK) of one of the possible parts of the problem setting, performs the function evaluations logically necessary to find the solution.
+\item[b)] The quantum algorithm can be seen as a sum over classical histories in each of which Alice knows in advance one of the possible halves of the problem setting -- as exactly specified by point a) -- and performs the function evaluations still necessary to identify the solution. \end{enumerate}

-For example, in history (\ref{history}), the problem setting is $\mathbf{b} =01$.
-Alice performs function evaluation for $\mathbf{a}=11$ (second and third state).
-Therefore we must assume that Alice's AK is $\mathbf{b}\in\left\{ 01,11\right\} _{B}$.
-Since the output of function evaluation is zero (the content of register $V$\ remains unaltered), she finds that the problem setting must be $\mathbf{b}=01$.
-It should be noted that some of the histories, where the argument of function evaluation coincides with the problem setting, are common strategies to three different AK's.